NVIDIA/DALI/docs/pipeline.rst

 Pipeline class
 --------------

-.. currentmodule:: nvidia.dali.pipeline
+.. currentmodule:: nvidia.dali

 In DALI, any data processing task has a central object called Pipeline.
-Pipeline object is an instance of :class:`nvidia.dali.pipeline.Pipeline` or a derived class.
+Pipeline object is an instance of :class:`nvidia.dali.Pipeline` or a derived class.
 Pipeline encapsulates the data processing graph and the execution engine.

 You can define a DALI Pipeline in the following ways: